getporter/porter/docs/content/contribute/tutorial.md

 Porter can either be cloned into your GOPATH (usually ~/go) or anywhere on your computer.

-Porter has a couple repositories.
+Porter has [many repositories](https://github.com/getporter/).
 You may want to clone Porter and its other repositories into a dedicated directory so they are easier to find later.

 ```bash